-On October 3, 2008, Congress established the Troubled Assets Relief Program.
-It allowed the U.S. Treasury to bail out troubled banks.
-Treasury Secretary lent $115 billion to banks by purchasing preferred stock.
+On October 3, 2008, Congress established the Troubled Assets Relief Program, which allowed the U.S. Treasury to bail out troubled banks.
+The Treasury Secretary lent $115 billion to banks by purchasing preferred stock.

-It also increased Federal Deposit Insurance Corporation limit for bank deposits to $250,000 per account.
-It allowed FDIC to tap federal funds as needed through 2009.
+It also increased the Federal Deposit Insurance Corporation limit for bank deposits to $250,000 per account and allowed the FDIC to tap federal funds as needed through 2009.
 That allayed any fears that the agency itself might go bankrupt.

 On February 17, 2009, Congress passed the American Recovery and Reinvestment Act.
-The $787 billion Economic Stimulus Plan ended the recession.
-It granted $288 billion in tax cuts, $224 billion in unemployment benefits, and $275 billion for "shovel-ready" public works.
-It also included $54 billion in tax write-offs for small businesses.
-It followed the plan outlined in Barack Obama's campaign platform.
+The $787 billion economic stimulus plan ended the recession.
+It granted $282 billion in tax cuts and $505 billion for new projects, including health care, education, and infrastructure initiatives.

 On February 18, 2009, Obama announced a $75 billion plan to help stop foreclosures.
-The Homeowner Stability Initiative was designed to help 9 million homeowners before they got behind in their payments.
-Most banks won't allow a loan modification until the borrower misses three payments.
-It subsidized banks who restructured or refinanced their mortgage.
-But it wasn't enough to convince banks to change their policies.
+The Homeowner Stability Initiative was designed to help 9 million homeowners before they got behind in their payments (most banks won't allow a loan modification until the borrower misses three payments).
+It subsidized banks that restructured or refinanced their mortgage.
+However, it wasn't enough to convince banks to change their policies.

 Making Home Affordable was an initiative launched by the Obama Administration to help homeowners avoid foreclosure.
-The program generated more than 630,000 loan modifications in its lifespan.
-That wasn't nearly enough though.
+The program generated more than 1.7 million loan modifications in its lifespan.

-The Homeowner Affordable Refinance Program was one of its programs.
-It was designed to stimulate the housing market by allowing up to 2 million credit-worthy homeowners who were upside-down in their homes to refinance, taking advantage of lower mortgage rates.
+The Homeowner Affordable Refinance Program (HARP) was one of its programs.
+It was designed to stimulate the housing market by allowing up to two million credit-worthy homeowners who were upside-down in their homes to refinance and take advantage of lower mortgage rates.
 But banks only selected the best applicants.

-By August, foreclosures kept mounting.
-That dimmed hopes of an economic recovery.
+By August, foreclosures kept mounting, dimming hopes of an economic recovery.
 Banks could have, but didn't, prevent foreclosures by modifying loans.
 That's because it would further hurt their bottom line.
-But record foreclosures such as 360,149 in July only made things worse for them as well as American families.
-July's foreclosure rate was the highest since RealtyTrac began keeping records in 2005.
-It was 32 percent higher than in 2008.
+But record foreclosures (360,149 in July) only made things worse for them as well as American families.
+July's foreclosure rate was the highest since RealtyTrac, a real estate information firm, began keeping records in 2005.
+It was 32% higher than in 2008.

-In October 2009, unemployment peaked at 10 percent, the worst since the 1982 recession.
+In October 2009, unemployment peaked at 10%, the worst level since the 1982 recession.
 Almost 6 million jobs were lost in the 12 months prior to that.
-Employers were adding temporary workers.
-They grew too cautious about the economy to add full-time employees.
+Employers were adding temporary workers as they grew too wary of the economy to add full-time employees.
 But the fields of health care and education continued to expand.
-This typically happens during a recession.
-People often react to unemployment by either getting sicker from the stress or returning to school to get a new skill.

 One reason the recovery was sluggish was that banks were not lending.
-A Federal Reserve report showed that lending was down 15 percent from the nation's four biggest banks: Bank of America, JPMorgan Chase, Citigroup, and Wells Fargo.
+A Federal Reserve report showed that lending was down 15% from the nation's four biggest banks: Bank of America, JPMorgan Chase, Citigroup, and Wells Fargo.
 Between April and October of 2009, these banks cut their commercial and industrial lending by $100 billion.
-Loans to small businesses fell 4 percent or $7 billion during the same period, according to Treasury Department data.
+Loans to small businesses fell sharply during the same period as well.

-Lending from all banks surveyed showed the number of loans made was down 9 percent from October 2008.
-But the outstanding balance of all loans made went up 5 percent.
+Lending from all banks surveyed showed the number of loans made was down 9% from October 2008.
+But the outstanding balance of all loans made went up 5%.
 This meant banks made larger loans to fewer recipients.

 The banks said there were fewer qualified borrowers thanks to the recession.
 Businesses said the banks tightened their lending standards.
 But if you looked at the 18 months of potential foreclosures in the pipeline, it looked like banks were hoarding cash to prepare for future write-offs.
 In other words, banks were sitting on $1.1 trillion in government subsidies.

-Bank of America pledged to President Obama that it would increase lending to small and medium-sized businesses by $5 billion in 2010.
-But that was only after slashing lending by 21 percent or $58 billion in 2009.
+In December of 2009, Bank of America pledged to President Obama that it would increase lending to small and medium-sized businesses by $5 billion in 2010.
+But that was only after drastically slashing lending in 2009.

 People are still angry about the $350 billion in taxpayer dollars that was used to bail out the banks.
-Many people feel that there was no oversight.
-They believe that the banks just used the money for executive bonuses.
-In this case, people think banks should not have been rescued for making bad decisions based on greed.
+Many people feel that there was no oversight and that the banks just used the money for executive bonuses.
+In this case, people thought banks should not have been rescued for making bad decisions based on greed.
 The argument goes that, if we had just let the banks go bankrupt, the worthless assets would be written off.
 Other companies would purchase the good assets and the economy would be much stronger as a result.
 In other words, let laissez-faire capitalism do its thing.